-This guide provides an overview of the options, recommendations, and general concepts that you need to know before you deploy a high-availability (HA) SAP NetWeaver system on Google Cloud Platform (GCP).
+This guide provides an overview of the options, recommendations, and general concepts that you need to know before you deploy a high-availability (HA) SAP NetWeaver system on Google Cloud.

 This guide assumes that you already have an understanding of the concepts and practices that are generally required to implement an SAP NetWeaver high-availability system.
-Therefore, the guide focuses primarily on what you need to know to implement such a system on GCP.
+Therefore, the guide focuses primarily on what you need to know to implement such a system on Google Cloud.

 If you need to know more about the general concepts and practices that are required to implement an SAP NetWeaver HA system, see: